brimcg/visor/README.md

 To make shields easy to obtain in the US market, a standard three-hole punch design is utilized.
 Thus high volume production of shields requires only a ream of transparency sheets and a three-hole punch, both of which are widely available.
 Alternate shield materials can also be used if dimensioned to the standard 11" width.

 Additional shield designs that have gained traction recently are [3DVerkstan](https://3dverkstan.se/protective-visor/protective-visor-versions/) and [Prusa](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc1).
 Depending upon who you are working with, they may have a preferred shield design.
 As such, I've provide designs that are compatible with these other shields.
 See in the Maker section below.
-If you have a shield design with different hole placements that you would like me to support, send me a request by email to the Github contact listed below.
+If you have a shield design with different hole placements that you would like me to support, send a request to the contact listed below.
 If reasonable, I can publish a supporting design rather quickly.

 #### Instructions